davelosert/ngPlacesAutocomplete/README.md

 ##Todos
 * Write some tests
-* Add more examples which actually use options
+* Add more examples which actually used options
 * Implement "bind" option for bounds of map